Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Background

 \section{Background}

-\paragraph{Diffusion Models and Classifier-free Guidance.} Diffusion models \cite{croitoru2023diffusion,peebles2023scalable,esser2024scaling, chu2025usp} are a class of powerful generative models that learn to reverse a predefined forward process, which gradually perturbs data $x_0$ into Gaussian noise $x_T$.
-The reverse process is typically governed by a time-reversed stochastic differential equation (SDE) \cite{song2020score}, which relies on accurately estimating a score function $\nabla_{x_t} \log p_t(x_t)$ using a neural network $D_\theta$.
-Flow-based models \cite{flow1, flow2,flow3} can also be viewed as a special class of diffusion models, as they both aim to learn a continuous transformation between a simple prior distribution and the complex data distribution \cite{flow5}.
+\paragraph{Diffusion Models.} Diffusion models \citep{croitoru2023diffusion,peebles2023scalable,sd3, chu2025usp} are a class of powerful generative models that learn to reverse a predefined forward process, which gradually perturbs data $x_0$ into Gaussian noise $x_T$.
+The reverse process is typically governed by a time-reversed stochastic differential equation (SDE) \citep{sde}, which relies on accurately estimating a score function $\nabla_{x_t} \log p_t(x_t)$ using a neural network $D_\theta$.
+Flow-based models \citep{flow1, flow2,flow3} can also be viewed as a special class of diffusion models, as they both aim to learn a continuous transformation between a simple prior distribution and the complex data distribution \citep{flow5}.
+In practical applications \citep{huang2023t2i, zhu2024instantswap, huang2024diffstyler, omni}, generation is often conditioned on signals $c$ (\eg, text prompts), shifting the objective to modeling the conditional score $\nabla_{x_t} \log p_t(x_t|c)$.

-In practical applications \cite{huang2023t2i, zhu2024instantswap, huang2024diffstyler, omni}, generation is often conditioned on signals $c$ (\eg, text prompts), shifting the objective to modeling the conditional score $\nabla_{x_t} \log p_t(x_t|c)$. \textbf{Classifier-free Guidance (CFG)} \cite{cfg} has become the cornerstone for controllable generation by offering a simple yet effective mechanism to enhance conditioning.
-It has found widespread applications across various domains \cite{huang2023region, wang2024taming, fang2025integrating, he2025diffusion, ma1, ma2}.
+\paragraph{Classifier-free Guidance (CFG).} CFG \citep{cfg} has become the cornerstone for controllable generation \citep{huang2023region, wang2024taming, fang2025integrating, he2025diffusion, ma2024followpose, ma2025followyourclick} by offering a simple yet effective mechanism to enhance conditioning.
 Instead of only using the conditional prediction $D_\theta(x_t|c)$, CFG forms a guided score by extrapolating from an unconditional one $D_\theta(x_t|\phi)$:

 where $\lambda$ is the guidance scale.
-While highly effective, CFG introduces a critical trade-off: a large $\lambda$ improves condition adherence but often at the cost of sample diversity and perceptual quality, leading to artifacts like oversaturation \cite{Autoguidance,apg}.
-This motivates us to search for more refined guidance strategies.
+However, despite its effectiveness, this approach suffers from notable drawbacks \citep{apg, sag, Autoguidance}, including semantic inconsistencies and a significant loss of fine-grained details, as illustrated in Figure~\ref{fig:first_pic}.